Today I’ll be comparing three tofu press options – the old book and weight method, the EZ Tofu Press, and Tofu Xpress.

 In our first corner, weighing in at $0 we have the old school, book and weight method!
 Tofu is cut into six slices, sandwiched between two kitchen towels on a dinner plate, and then topped with a hardcover book and a heavy weight.
-(No, not Clubber Lang.
-I’m talking about a kettlebell here.)

-In our second corner, weighing in at about $50 (with shipping) we have the Tofu Xpress.
+Weighing in at about $50 (with shipping) we have the Tofu Xpress.
 The tofu goes into the box of the Xpress, a lid with spring snaps into place, and the excess water fills to the top.

 Book/weight method – Using this method, the tofu pressed down to 1 inch thick.
 While this method totally works and costs nothing, it can be a bit of a hassle pulling together all of the set-up elements, washing the kitchen towels afterwards, and making room in the refrigerator for a ten pound kettlebell.

 Tofu Xpress – Using this method, the tofu pressed down to 1 1/4 inches thick.
 The Tofu Xpress works pretty well, but the cost of $50 with shipping is on the higher side for a plastic box.
 It also has small plastic pieces that can break (that happened to me a couple of times within about a year); although, the people at Tofu Xpress said that’s highly unusual.
 On the plus side, the Tofu Xpress looks the fanciest and comes with a little box that holds the water that’s removed from the tofu, making it easy to fit in the refrigerator.
+It is dishwasher safe.

 EZ Tofu Press – Using this method, the tofu pressed down to 1 1/8 inches thick.
 (I sliced the tofu first for the book/weight method, and I imagine if a person sliced the tofu for the EZ Tofu Press first and then pressed, it would make the tofu even denser.)
 I thought it might be a hassle tending to it, but it really was no big deal just tightening the knobs occasionally.
 I’d simply stop turning at the point that there was resistance in the knobs, and then after some water came out, I could tighten them more.